kamilharoon/BatteryReportViewer/README.md

 # Battery Report Viewer by Kamil Haroon

-A lightweight Windows tool that triggers the system-generated battery report and displays it in a clean temporary HTML page.
+A lightweight Windows tool that triggers the system-generated battery report and displays it in a Browser.

 ## Features
 - Generates Windows battery report using `powercfg /batteryreport`